mjopenglsdl/small3d/README.md

 	cd ball
 	mkdir resources

 Let's start from the code-less part.
 We need a Wavefront file containing a ball.
-You can use any tool that exports this format to create one, but I am using Blender, so I'll show you how to do this there.
-When you start the program you see a cube:
+You can use any tool that exports this format to create one, but I am using [Blender](https://www.blender.org), so I'll show you how to do this there.
+When you start Blender, you see a cube:

 ![blendercube](https://cloud.githubusercontent.com/assets/875167/19621157/15ee0f9e-988c-11e6-9c8a-b871bd7cdfa9.png)